 Even though your baby's brain is growing new neural connections every day in response to her environment, the most important work she's doing is developing the capacity for trust and intimacy.
 So "relating" to you is her most important work and sets the tone for her relationship with the world.
 She uses you as her secure base from which to explore the world, and she looks to you to know how to interpret what she experiences.
 As she interacts with you, her brain makes the neural connections that will shape it for life.

 In other words, human intellectual development is built on the foundation of emotional security.
 That means your primary attention needs to be on enjoying your baby, engaging with her, responding to her, showing her the world, and reassuring her when she expresses concern about things.
-Studies show that infants who are the most advanced intellectually, emotionally and physically are the babies whose mothers are more attentive, responsive, and warmly engaging with them.
+Studies show that infants who are the most advanced intellectually, emotionally and physically are the babies whose parents are more attentive, responsive, and warmly engaging with them.

 5. Foster Attachment Security